-There are at least 15 impact investors currently active in Bangladesh with a total of USD 955 million in deployed capital.
-Among these investors, there are nine funds (five investing only in Bangladesh and four regionally), four DFIs, and two foundations (Figure 6).
-These investors currently have more than 50 active investments.
-While most of these investments have been made by a few small private equity funds, the bulk of capital represents investments by DFIs in enterprises and banks and by microfinance institutions (MFIs).
+There are at least 15 impact investors currently active in Bangladesh with a total of USD 955 million in deployed capital, of which USD 834 million has been deployed by DFIs.16 Among these investors, there are nine funds (five investing only in Bangladesh and four regionally), four DFIs, and two foundations (Figure 6).
+These investors currently have more than 50 active investments.17 While most of these investments have been made by a few small private equity funds, the bulk of capital represents investments by DFIs in enterprises and banks and by microfinance institutions (MFIs).
 The section "Key trends of impact investing in Bangladesh" discusses in detail the emerging trends among these investors.